davidg-h/Daibl/assets/docs/TTS_Voice.md

 ### Finetune model

-For the german language we use a base model from [Thorsten-Voice](https://github.com/thorstenMueller/Thorsten-Voice/tree/master) which is located in: [daibl/assets/models/tts-models/tts_models--de--thorsten--vits/](../models/tts-models/tts_models--de--thorsten--vits)
+For the german language we use a base model from [Thorsten-Voice](https://github.com/thorstenMueller/Thorsten-Voice/tree/master) which is normally located in: [daibl/assets/models/tts-models/tts_models--de--thorsten--vits/](../models/tts-models/tts_models--de--thorsten--vits) after [downloading](../models/tts-models/download_voice.py).
+Other Thorsten Models you can find at the link above.

 Start finetuning on the base model: